viernes, 1 de diciembre de 1989

 (Pintura del artista norteamericano Steve Hanks)

-Down the street at a slow pace
+Down the street at a slow pace,

-a couple goes hand in hand
+a couple walks hand in hand;

-Because the sun is burning.
+for the sun is blazing.

 And the kisses between them

-remind me of love
+remind me of the love

 that until yesterday filled my life

-of joy and illusion.
+with joy and with illusion.

-Tears sprout and my eyes,
+Tears well up, and my eyes

-as a fool I run soon
+like a fool I run away,

-you are part of my life
+you are part of my life,

-and I can't tear you away
+and I cannot tear you away.

-and you told me that you loved me
+You told me that you loved me,

 and then those words

-And I have given myself in a second
+I gave myself in a single moment,

-To love you without control ...
+to love you without restraint...

 "View of Guayaquil and the Guayas River.
 In the foreground Ciudad Vieja; and in the background, Ciudad Nueva.
 Drawing made during the Malaspina expedition, made between 1789 and 1794.
 Signed by the sailor José Cordero, who during the expedition also acted as a cartoonist)